Rescuers recover body from wrecked Hungarian tourist boat

 After days in which Hungarian divers were unable to reach the wreck, South Korea sent its own recovery team which joined the operation on Monday.

-“We are cooperating with Korean colleagues; this is a joint operation now,” Janos Hajdu, the chief of Hungary’s TEK, told a press conference.
+“We are cooperating with Korean colleagues; this is a joint operation now,” Janos Hajdu, the chief of Hungary’s TEK, told a news conference.

 The South Korean rescue team aims to recover bodies while the shipwreck is still on the river bed.
 The Hungarians say that is a possibility but they have also considered lifting the hull out of the water first.

-TEK’s Hajdu said conditions had improved enough to launch several exploratory missions a day to the wreck.
-But he said entering it was potentially lethal and banned.
+TEK’s Hajdu said conditions had improved enough to launch several exploratory missions a day to the wreck but that entering it was potentially very dangerous.

 “If we find bodies we will do everything to respect funerary aspects,” Hajdu said.
-Lifting the ship would be possible only once the waters subside enough for Hungary’s largest crane to fit under Budapest’s bridges and approach the site, he said.
+Lifting the ship would be possible only once the waters subside enough for Hungary’s largest crane to fit under Budapest’s bridges and approach the site, he added.

 The Ukrainian captain of the Viking Sigyn cruise liner which collided with The Mermaid has been detained and faces a criminal investigation.
 He denies wrongdoing.